-Side Note: Soy is one of the main sources of Vitamin E; Bonnie & Clyde Premium Pet Goods chose not to source their Vitamin E from soy because many dogs are allergic to it.
+Side Note: Soy is one of the main sources of Vitamin E. Bonnie & Clyde Premium Pet Goods chose not to source their Vitamin E from soy because many dogs are allergic to it.

 Studies have found that dogs will typically start experiencing benefits within 3-8 weeks of daily fish oil intake.

 Bonnie & Clyde’s Fish Oil Shelf Life & $0.29 Per-Day Cost!

 Bonnie & Clyde’s Wild Fish Oil will last 4 months once opened and needs to be refrigerated.

 While the fish oil can be given to both dogs & cats, this particular size bottle should only be purchased for large dogs.

-That means that Missy (50 lb) gets 2.5 pumps per day, & Buzz (70 lb) gets 3.5 pumps per day).
-However, I can see it being easier using the pouring cap for smaller pets’ oil needs than trying to capture 1/4 or 3/4 of a pump.
+That means that Missy (50 lb) gets 2.5 pumps per day, & Buzz (70 lb) gets 3.5 pumps per day.
+However, I can see it being easier using the pouring cap for smaller pets’ oil needs than trying to capture 1/4 or 3/4 of a pump, ha!